 spoiled and shallow girl that could barely tolerate him (ironically, she was a

-big fan of the Thing) and used his crush on her to get her way.
-Benjy often
+big fan of the Thing) and used his crush on her (let’s forget for a moment he

-shenanigans of the Yancy Street
+the Yancy

 Now, as for the